one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 If you do not have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment, please complete all exercises.

+## Your enviroment

+We recommend having multiple monitors to complete this lab.
+On one monitor load your web browser to the Azure Portal and on the other have this lab guide visible.

 ## Azure subscription

 Your will need an Azure subscription to complete the Windows Virtual Desktop labs.
 The following are ideal subscription types to utilize: